genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 As soon as the Build is done, you can apply the changes and run the Genesis processes again using the Genesis IntelliJ Plugin.

-According to the [instructions](../../../server/tooling/intellij-plugin/#making-a-change), follow the four steps:
+According to the [instructions](../../../server/tooling/intellij-plugin/#making-a-change), you must follow theese four steps:

 1. Click on the **Deploy Genesis** button on the toolbar.